mduckham/pnkg/README.md

 ### RML Processors
 ###  rmlmapper java
 #### Prerequisites
-* Java 17 is the minimum required version for compiling and running this current version of the project. <br>
+* Java 17 is the minimum required version for compiling and running the current version of the project. <br>
 * Development environments (IDEs) such as Visual Studio Code (VS Code), Eclipse IDE . <br>
 * Apache Maven is required to be installed if you still need to install it.
 It can be done using Homebrew  (https://macpaw.com/how-to/install-maven-on-mac) .<br>
 #### Steps
 * Clone the application from the GitHub repository (https://github.com/RMLio/rmlmapper-java )
 * Build the application using the given command in the ReadMe file  (``` mvn install -DskipTests=true```  or  ```mvn test Dtest=!Mapper_OracleDB_Test```)
-##### Command to execute the mapping file: -
+##### Command to execute the mapping file
 ```java -jar ./target/jarFile -m mappingFile.ttl -o output.ttl``` <br>
 The relevant paths of the mapping and output files should be mentioned in the command.